 - Aspiration when upright may cause bilateral lower lung infiltrates.

-- Right upper lobe often shows consolidation in alcoholics who aspirate in the prone position.
+- Right upper lobe often shows consolidation in those with a history of alcohol misuse who aspirate in the prone position.

-- Lung CT and bronchoscopy are only very occasionally required.
+- Lung CT is only very occasionally required.

 - Mechanical obstruction: removal of the object, normally by bronchoscopy.